6 reasons electric cars are better than gas cars in 2023

 It also isn’t recommended to rely on fast chargers since they are known to damage EV batteries over time.
 Fast chargers are best for road trips, not everyday use.

 A common misconception is that electric vehicles are so expensive that they aren’t viable for the American public, this couldn’t be further from the truth.
-The average purchase price for a new car in the United States, according to KBB, is $47,077.
-KBB also states the average price of an EV is over $56,000.
+The average purchase price for a new car in the United States is $47,077.
+The average price of an EV, on the other hand, is closer to $56,000.

 While EVs on average cost more than gas cars, luxury EVs by Mercedes and Tesla have artificially inflated this number.